size-io/size-ruby/README.md

 Supplemental Platform API documentation and code samples are available at **http://size.io/developer**

+Thanks to [zarqman](https://github.com/zarqman) for contributing the core library.

 ## Pre-requisites

 Depending on how you want to publish events to the platform, you may need to install an additional Ruby gems.
 It is recommended that you install [size-io/size-proxy](https://github.com/size-io/size-proxy) if possible:  this will provided the fastest and most efficient level of throughput.